lightbend/kalix-jvm-sdk/CONTRIBUTING.md

-# Contributing to Kalix Java SDK
+# Contributing to Kalix JVM SDKs

 FIXME contribution guidelines like in other LB projects